What summer picnic would be complete without the tang of rhubarb pie?

 While purists may enjoy their rhubarb raw, dipped lightly in sugar, many of us prefer rhubarb pie with luscious strawberries.
 However you eat rhubarb, it is a sturdy perennial that can provide shape, color, and food in a garden or landscape for decades.
 These plants can get pretty big, making rhubarb excellent anchor plants in a foodscape.

 Rhubarb (Rheum rhabarbarum) is generally a cool season plant.
 It needs temperatures below 40ºF in the winter and prefers temperatures below 75ºF in the summer.
-That being said, I have had excellent success with rhubarb in the Bay Area, where our peak summer heat can reach above 100°F..
+That being said, I have had excellent success with rhubarb in San Jose (CA) where our peak summer heat can reach above 100°F.

 You may be surprised to learn that rhubarb is related to buckwheat.
-It is believed to have started in Asia, some 5,000 years ago.
+If you look at the seeds, you can see the similarity.
+Rhubarb is believed to have started in Asia, some 5,000 years ago.
 Marco Polo is cited as the one who brought it to Europe and Benjamin Franklin carried rhubarb to North America, way back in the 1700s!

 How to grow rhubarb